A Wide Optical-Gap in Fully $sp^3$-Like Hydrogenated Monolayer Graphene: Results and discussion

 The square of the intensity of the EELS spectra of samples A and B after hydrogen exposure is well represented by a straight line in the region of the transition onset, as shown in Figure \ref{fig:BandGap}.
 This suggests a shape compatible with $(E-E_G)^{1/2}$.
 Although the onset is hidden underneath the features of Ni and non-hydrogenated graphene, for samples B and A respectively, the zero-intensity baseline can be seen on the right side of the peak.
 Thus, the interception of the onset straight line with the zero baseline represents the optical gap energy: $E_G$ = 6.2 eV for sample A and $E_G$ = 6.3 eV for sample B. Since no background has been considered underneath the transition onset, the two values of optical band gap obtained with this analysis should be read as lower bounds.
 Furthermore, the contribution due to excitons would shift the measured gap to lower values as well.

+It is worth noting that the EELS measurements were performed in reflection geometry with an electron beam size of approximately 500 $\mu$m, which is much larger than the grid-hole size ($\sim$6.5 $\mu$m).
+As a consequence, the measured signal inevitably contains contributions not only from hydrogenated graphene, but also from the underlying nickel grid and, in the case of sample A, from non-hydrogenated graphene regions.
+In this context, the residual signal in the gap region is expected and the spectral evolution in the 8-12 eV range consistently marks the onset of interband transitions, therefore providing a measurement of the optical band gap.

-The measurement of the optical band gap performed with high resolution EELS (HREELS) for a sample of deuterated nanoporous graphene can be found in \cite{Betti23} and shows the first transition onset at 3.25 eV.
+For a sample of deuterated nanoporous graphene, the optical band gap measured with high resolution EELS (HREELS) can be found in \cite{Betti23}, where the first transition onset is observed at 3.25 eV.
 The contrast between the results can be ascribed to the different graphene-systems taken into account.
 Indeed, it has been previously discussed that according to several theoretical predictions the band gap strongly depends on the particular graphene structure and hydrogenation morphology, spanning a wide range of energies (4.7 to 6.1 eV \cite{NPG22, Gao, Lebegue, Cudazzo, Betti23}).
-However, the opening of a wide gap for both the samples - 6.2 and 6.3 eV - gives a further indication of a two-side hydrogenation of graphene.
+However, the opening of a wide gap for both the samples - 6.2 and 6.3 eV - gives a further indication of a two-sided hydrogenation of graphene.